 Craving an infamous Texas breakfast taco?!?
 Check out these top spots:

-Yes my friends, a breakfast taco with a donut “tortilla”!
+Yes my friends, a breakfast taco with a donut “tortilla” (pictured above)!
 These tacos really are what dreams are made of!
 A fluffy donut “tortilla” packed with your choice of classic breakfast fillings, these breakfast tacos a must for any breakfast lover!

 You can find some of the best breakfast tacos in town right here!
-Order the Migas for breakfast and take one to go for lunch!
+Order the Migas Tacos for breakfast and or grab a Fish Taco for lunch!

 Juan In A Million: 2300 East Cesar Chavez Street, Austin, TX 78702